axibase/atsd/sql/api.md

 ### Cancelling the Query

-The client may cancel an active query by submitting a request to `/api/sql/cancel?queryId=myid` endpoint.
+The client can cancel an active query by submitting a request to `/api/sql/cancel?queryId={client-query-id}` endpoint.

-The `queryId` identifies the query to be cancelled.
+The `client-query-id` parameter identifies the query to be cancelled.

 ## Response